UBC-MDS/DSCI522_GR406/doc/report.md

 These groups contain an approximately equal proportion of the rides, and could also be considered as shifts that a taxi cab driver might work.
-Additionally, we have also created an indicator variable for weekend vs. weekday rides, as it appeared there might be a relationship there.
+Additionally, we have also created an indicator variable to separate weekend and weekday rides.
 A final heat map of mean tip percentages split on our time of day feature, and weekend/weekday feature can be seen below:
 <br>

 <img src="../results/fig/heat_map.png" title="Figure 3.
 Heatmap" alt="Figure 3.
 Heatmap" width="70%" />